-As the previous example demonstrates, you can apply the rules to propositions in various form.
+As the previous example demonstrates, you can apply the rules to propositions in various forms.
 Sometimes it is useful to explicitly define p and q (and sometimes r) and write expressions using formal mathematical notation, but at other times it is just as easy to apply the rules the the expressions as they are.
 In the previous example, we didn't gain that much by defining p and q.
 But with more complicated expressions it certainly can be helpful.

-'''

-Exercise 4.60.
+Exercise 4.62.
 Simplify the following code as much as possible.
-Hint: Example 4.56 might be of use.
+Hint: Example 4.58 might be of use.

-'''